pcorey/pcorey.github.io/notes/the-long-case-for-elixir.markdown

 #### Telemetry.
 - Telemetry is a metrics library built into the Elixir core.
 - It integrates automatically with the LiveView dashboard, and can be integrated with other external dataviz tools such as a Grafana/Prometheus stack or Splunk.
-- Lots of libraries are integrating with Telemtry to offer out-of-the-box metrics.
+- Lots of libraries are integrating with Telemetry to offer out-of-the-box metrics.

 ### Elixir does have a few downsides.
 Here they are.